squinkylabs/SquinkyVCV/docs/compressor2.md

 ## TL;DR Comp II isn't doing anything

 When inserted into a patch, Comp II will not have any effect until you change some settings.
 When Comp II is compressing, this will be reflected in the gain reduction meters.
-If there are not meter bars visible, Comp II isn't compressing.
+If there are no meter bars visible, Comp II isn't compressing.

 Usual reasons are: